15 Cool Things to Do in Melbourne, Victoria in 3 Days

 Road safety Australia/your country

-DAY 2: 15 Cool Things to Do in Melbourne – Victoria
+DAY 2: 15 Cool Things to Do in Melbourne Victoria in 3 Days

-You will start your day at the old, traditional Queen Victoria Market from 1878.
-Check the website for closing days, opening hours and special events like night markets, festivals etc. It is in general open five days a week: Tuesday, Thursday, Friday, Saturday and Sunday.
+Start your day at the historic Queen Victoria Market, a Melbourne landmark dating back to 1878.
+Be sure to check the website for opening hours, special events like night markets, and festivals.
+The market is generally open five days a week: Tuesday, Thursday, Friday, Saturday, and Sunday.

 Queen Victoria Market, established in 1878, is still open five days a week | Photo: F Hocking / Pixabay

-The place has a long and interesting history.
-Already in 1837 the site was Melbourne’s first official cemetery, established by the early settlers.
-In 1846 it was then turned into an official hay and corn market replacing the centrally located hay market at the location where St Paul’s Cathedral stands today.
-Later, it housed the fruit and vegetable market – and the livestock market, as well as other things.
-Since 1867 it has exclusively been a reserved market place – and Queen Vic was established!
+The Queen Victoria Market has a rich and fascinating history.
+In 1837, it was Melbourne’s first official cemetery, established by the city’s early settlers.
+By 1846, the site was transformed into a hay and corn market, replacing the former hay market located where St Paul’s Cathedral now stands.
+Over the years, it hosted a variety of markets, including fruit and vegetable stalls, as well as a livestock market.
+Since 1867, it has exclusively been a reserved marketplace – and Queen Vic was established!

-In 2015 the Victoria Market had as one of the new things a number of worm farms installed to help reduce the food waste and contribute to sustainability in Melbourne – do check it out while on the Market!
+In 2015, the Victoria Market introduced – as one of the new things – a number of worm farms to help reduce food waste and contribute to sustainability in Melbourne.
+Be sure to check them out while you’re exploring the market!

 The iconic State Library Victoria is one of the oldest buildings in Melbourne | Photo: Travel In Culture

-As a curiosity you should just pass by the State Library Victoria from 1854 – thus being one of the oldest buildings in the city.
-It is both Australia’s oldest public library and one of the first free public libraries in the world.
+As a point of interest, make sure to pass by the State Library Victoria, established in 1854, making it one of the oldest buildings in Melbourne.
+It is Australia’s oldest public library and one of the first free public libraries in the world.

 Photo: Travel In Culture